 Integral to our approach in choosing and using educational technology with Marian teaching candidates is that software and digital tools are not the focus of their learning, but rather a means to expedite, enhance and engender the learning and assessment experience in their future classrooms.
-As blended learning gains momentum and optimizes the learning experience in both face to face and online learning environments, a concerted effort has been made to integrate this tool more fully, and leverage its benefits throughout the campus.
+As blended learning and flipping the classroom gain momentum and optimize the learning experience in both face to face and online learning environments, a concerted effort has been made to integrate these tools more fully, and leverage their benefits throughout the campus.

-Capturing data and making data-informed decisions enable instructors and teaching candidates at Marian University a means to organize, report and understan it from both a micro and macro view.
-CAMS (our student information system), Canvas (our LMS), and various other cloud based applications facilitate the collection, analysis and reporting of data that help measure and communicate progress on student learning outcomes.
-Together these data collecting technolog tools provide a means whereby students can quickly and more efficiently have access to grades and feedback via formative and summative assessments.
-Final online surveys provide "just in time data" so that course design decisions can be made quickly for the next day, next week, or following semester.
+Capturing data and making data-informed decisions enable instructors and teaching candidates at Marian University a means to organize, report and understand it from both a micro and macro view.
+CAMS (our student information system), Canvas (our LMS), Tk20 (our data management system) and various other cloud based applications facilitate the collection, analysis and reporting of data that help measure and communicate progress on student learning outcomes.
+Together these data collecting technology tools provide a means whereby students can quickly and more efficiently have access to grades and feedback via formative and summative assessments.
+Finally online surveys provide "just in time data" so that course design decisions can be made quickly for the next day, next week, or following semeste